MakerGram/workshops/docs/tiny-ml-workshop/magicWand.md

 In the enchanting world of Harry Potter, wands 🪄 are more than just tools; they are extensions of the wizards who wield them, capable of casting spells that bewitch minds, conjure beauty, and occasionally wreak havoc.
 What if the boundary between that magical realm and our own could be blurred?
 What if, with a flick of the wrist and a well-pronounced incantation, you could command the unseen forces of our world much like a wizard in Hogwarts? 🧙‍♀️ This isn't just a flight of fancy but a project that bridges the gap between the fantastical and the tangible through the marvels of modern technology.

 Enter the realm of magic with a twist of science as we embark on a journey to create a Harry Potter-style magic wand.
-This isn't any ordinary wand; it's powered by the cutting-edge **Seeed XIAO nRF52840 Sense** , a microcontroller that's small in size but vast in potential, combined with the intelligence of **Edge Impulse**, a leading platform in machine learning for edge devices.
+This isn't any ordinary wand; it's powered by the cutting-edge **Seeed XIAO nRF52840 Sense** , a micro controller that's small in size but vast in potential, combined with the intelligence of **Edge Impulse**, a leading platform in machine learning for edge devices.
 Together, they form the heart and soul of our wand, enabling it to recognize gestures and cast spells in a way that would make even the most skilled wizards pause in awe.

 ![](https://i.gifer.com/MjmG.gif)